OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

      * "Cloud Storage Location" is available only in Create Incident form and user can add the link to the cloud storage location that is used to maintain the files related to the incident.
 User can select the Save Default option to save the entered location as the default value for the incident type, so it will be prepopulated for any new incident created thereafter with the same incident type.
 This link cannot be changed after the incident is created.

      * "Create or Modify Team Channels" is available only on Create New Incident Form.
 By default the teams will be created with "General", "Announcements" and "Assessment" Channels.
 The user can configure additional channels to be created in this section.
 "Logistics", "Planning", "Recovery" are pre populated in this section as suggestions.
+On selecting "Private", the channel will be created as a Private channel.
 User can select the "Save Default option" to save the default channels for the incident type, so it will be prepopulated for any new incident created therafter with the same incident type.

         ![TEOC Assest Section](./Images/AssetsSection2.png)

 1. On click of "Create New Incident", incident will be created, and user will be redirected to dashboard where newly added incident and details will be present.

-1. Along with incident below mentioned entities will also be created.
+1. Along with the incident, below mentioned entities will also be created.

     * A Team will be created with default 3 channels - General, Announcements, Assessment and any additional channels that are added in Create or Modify Team Channels section.
     * Users assigned with Secondary Incident Commander role, Incident Commander and the user who creates the incident will be added as owners to the Team.
     * Users added in the Role assignment section except Secondary Incident Commander will be added as members to the Team.
     * Tags will be created for roles added in the incident.
 Incident Commander tag will be created by default.
     * Planner plan will be created for the Team and the Tasks app will be added as a tab in the General Channel.
+    * "Active Dashboard" tab will be created in the General channel.
+This is a direct link to the "Active Dashboard" for that particular incident.
-    * News tab will added to the Announcements Channel to show all the news posted on the Team Site.
+    * "News" tab will added to the Announcements Channel to show all the news posted on the Team Site.
-    * Ground Assessments list will be created in the Team Site and added as a tab to Assessment Channel.
+    * "Ground Assessments" list will be created in the Team Site and added as a tab to "Assessment" Channel.
     * Adaptive card message will be posted to the General Channel to notify all the Team members about the creation of a team for the incident.

 ## Edit Incident